n10n/DockerNode1/README.md

 Dockerfiles for easily setting up a node and the following instruction are for building backend from the source code (This takes sometime to build i.e. around 30-40 minutes).

 ## Prerequisites

-  * git client installed and git command in path if want to build the node from scratch otherwise use Docker image
-  * mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version.
-Follow the instruction below if want to use Docker image.

-    `docker pull mongo` then
-    `docker run --name mdb1 -p 27017:27017 -d mongo`
  * docker installed (https://www.docker.com/) and running (start Docker Quick Terminal.
 Make a note of the default IP address assigned when starting up Docker and for example, default IP address may be 192.168.99.100).
 Using  [Kitematic](https://docs.docker.com/kitematic/) is very helpful.
 On Linuxes with modern kernels, such as Arch Linux, you can just use plain [Docker](https://wiki.archlinux.org/index.php/Docker).
 If want to use existing Docker image (preferred method) then use the image from Docker hub then jump to 'Running' section below.

   [https://hub.docker.com/r/livelygig/backend/](https://hub.docker.com/r/livelygig/backend/)

   MongoDB is required to run a standalone node.
 MongoDB and RabbitMQ are required to run a full node.

+ * git client installed and git command in path if want to build the node from scratch otherwise use Docker image
+ * mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version.
+Follow the instruction below if want to use Docker image.

+    `docker pull mongo` then
+    `docker run --name mdb1 -p 27017:27017 -d mongo`

  - rabbitmq running version: 3.0.2 erlang version : 5.9.1 (15B03) (http://www.rabbitmq.com/) but works with the latest version by editing rabbitmq.config file (add this entry [{rabbit, [{loopback\_users, []}]}] ).
-Follow the intruction below if want to run Docker image. (https://hub.docker.com/_/rabbitmq/)
+Follow the instruction below if want to run Docker image. (https://hub.docker.com/_/rabbitmq/)

     `docker pull rabbitmq` then
     `docker run --name rabbitmq1 -p 4369:4369 -p 5671:5671 -p 5672:5672 -p 25672:25672 -d rabbitmq`